Let's face it: New Year's Resolutions can be huge downers.

 Think of the action you need to take (you know what it is), and visualize yourself doing it.
 Be detailed.
 Where are you?
 Who's around?
 What exactly do you have to do?

 Now let's get it into our bodies.
 Stand up, and reach up.
 Pretend you're climbing a ladder.
 See yourself completing that one action.
 Where does it lead you?
 What do you do next?

 Then what?
 Keep going!
 That ladder will bring you all the way to your vision – rung by rung, action by action.

 As you work toward your goal, your mindset will fluctuate.
 Sometimes you'll be super motivated.
 Other time, you'll face an onslaught of doubts.
 Life gets hard.
 And many people take that as a reason to give up.

 But obstacles don't have to stop you.
 By keeping your mindset flexible, you can work around them, no matter how big and scary they are.

 I like to keep two questions in mind as I work toward a goal: What's working?
 What's not working?
 By doing that, I can see how and where I need to make adjustments.
 Maybe I'm wasting time in the morning, so I need to wake up earlier (or later).
 Maybe my website has been getting a lot of traffic, so I'll take a closer look and see what I've been doing right to make that happen.
 This way, I can capitalize on my strengths, and work on my weaknesses.
 I can recalibrate.

 As the saying goes, we can't change the wind, but we can adjust our sails.
 And by staying aware of what's working and not working, we can master our ships, and get to our destinations.

 If you're New Years Resolution involves eating healthy or making healthier decisions, check out Living Juice's cold-pressed, organic juices.
-Sonia discusses how she incorporates Living Juice and juice cleansing in her life here.
+Check out Sonia discuss how she incorporates Living Juice and juice cleansing in her life.